oracle-quickstart/oci-hpc/documentation/Setup.md

 ### Use an existing OCI Registry

-Select this option to use existing Function container registry.
+Select this option to use existing image container registry.

 ## Controller Node Options